srirammura/Property-search/README.md

 #### Problem Statement:

+Write the most efficient algorithm that helps s determine a list of matches with match percentages for each match between a huge set of properties (sale and rental) and buyer/renter search criteria as and when a new property or a new search criterion is added to our network by an agent.
+This algorithm should match these properties and search criteria as they come in based on 4 parameters such that each match has a  match percentage.
+The 4 parameters are :
+ - Distance - radius (high weightage)
+ - Budget (high weightage)
+ - Number of bedrooms (low weightage)
+ - Number of bathrooms (Low weightage)

 #### Assumptions made:

 - Since it is not mentioned that the valid budget +/- 25% has to be taken from min/max budget value, I assumed the average value to calculate the +/- 25% and the added both sides.